Force67/chatfusion/readme.md

 - [ ] Multimodal chat
 - [ ] Whisper integration -> chat directly with voice
 - [ ] Support for ollama
-- [ ] Render reasoning behind the AI's response
+- [ ] Render reasoning behind the AI's response (If supported by the model)
 - [ ] Cost/Limit setting for both tokens and $$ spent
 - [ ] Add more backends
 - [ ] Add local sync, so the chat history is shared between all instances of the app without the use of a server